 A one-of-a-kind experience, built on a long abandoned railway in the Chelsea neighborhood of Manhattan.
 It's a delightful combination of wild, natural foliage, original and restored rails, breath-taking views, benches and areas to relax and lose yourself in the beauty and achievement that is the High Line.

 In 2009, Friends of the High Line Co-Founders Joshua David and Robert Hammond together with Mayor Bloomberg and other government and community luminaries proudly opened the first section of the highly-anticipated and much touted High Line.
 A new, unique public space built on top of a 1930s-era elevated rail line hovering 30 feet above Manhattan’s West Side.
 It’s the first public park of its kind in the United States.
-And the opening of the first half-mile section is the culmination of more than three years of construction and ten years of planning.
+And the opening of the first half-mile section in 2009 was the culmination of more than three years of construction and ten years of planning.

-There is continued, ongoing construction, horticulture work and improvements.
 The design welcomes visitors with its wild, self-seeded landscape, over 210 species that grew up naturally on the High Line when the trains stopped running in 1980.
 It retains the original railroad tracks from the industrial structure and restored steel elements including its signature art deco railings.
 An integrated system of concrete pathways, seating areas and special features blend with naturalistic planting areas to create singularly sensational landscape.
 There are new, often unexpected views of the City and the Hudson River.
 Pebbles along the concrete walkways unify the trail, which swells and constricts, swinging from side to side, meandering its way along the river.

 Prior to its transformation, the line was in a state of complete disrepair, even though the elevated structure was basically sound.
 Natural wild grasses, indigenous plants, and rugged trees such as sumac grew wild along the structure.
 During the Giuliani administration it was slated for demolition.